 If you were growing up in New Orleans in that long-ago era the smell of roasting coffee and chicory wafted above the stone flagon streets creating a pleasant haze for merchants, tradesmen and passersby.
 The young boulevardiers of the day found that amusements were plenty: “dancing, music, art, and fencing,” not the least among them.

+Today, the term trading is associated with crypto on Cointree.
+However, trading is a lot more than that.
 Coffee has played a vital role in New Orleans since Napoleon Bonaparte transferred Louisiana to the United States on a sunny December day back in 1803.
 According to François Xavier Martin’s crucial History of Louisiana, New Orleans imported 1,438 bags of coffee weighing 132 pounds each that year.
 Just over a century later that number had skyrocketed to more than one million bags.

 For the individual consumer, coffee consumption in the United States increased from one pound per drinker in 1790 to nine pounds per person in 1882.